Every theory is eventually of presheaf type: Eventually: enough points presheaf type

 \section{Eventually: enough points $\Rightarrow $ presheaf type}

-This section proves the first half of the main theorem of these notes: that the classifying $\lambda $-topos of a $\kappa $-site is of presheaf type.
+This section proves the first half of the main theorem of these notes: that the classifying $\lambda $-topos of a $\kappa $-site is a presheaf topos.
 Here we will prove it under the assumption that the classifying $\lambda $-topos has enough $\lambda $-points.
-Then in section 5. we shall see that this is automatic when $\lambda ^{<\lambda }=\lambda $.
+Then in section 5.~we shall see that this is automatic when $\lambda ^{<\lambda }=\lambda $.